 There are no required textbooks for this course.
-The course material consists of selected articles that will be available on the course website (https://blackboard.ucalgary.ca).
+The course material consists of selected articles that will be made available to students throughout the course.

-The following text is available at the University Bookstore for students who would like to have additional basic knowledge in Cognitive Neuroscience:

-Gazzaniga, M.S., Ivry, R. B., Mangun, J.R.
-(2009).
-Cognitive Neuroscience: The Biology of the Mind (3rd Ed.).
+Students who would like to have additional basic knowledge in Cognitive Neuroscience should consider purchasing the following text: Gazzaniga, M.S., Ivry, R. B., Mangun, J.R.
+(2013).
+Cognitive Neuroscience: The Biology of the Mind ( $4^{th}Ed$ .).
 New York, NY: W. W. Norton & Company.